+- POL STUDIES IN WORLD AFFAIRS/

+- 503. THREE CREDITS A study of selected topics in foreign affairs and current events.
+Since the content will vary, this course may be taken more than once for credit.

-POL STUDIES IN WORLD AFFAIRS/THREE CREDITS
+- POL STUDIES IN WORLD AFFAIRS/THREE CREDITS

-505. A study of selected topics in foreign affairs and current events.
+- 505. A study of selected topics in foreign affairs and current events.
 Since the content will vary, it may be taken more than once for credit.

-POL AMERICAN FOREIGN POLICY/
+- POL AMERICAN FOREIGN POLICY/

+- 555. THREE CREDITS

-A study of the institutions and functioning of the American foreign policy/national security decision-making as well as of selected topics of the Cold War and contemporary events.
+A study of the institutions and functioning of the American foreign policy/national security decisionmaking as well as of selected topics of the Cold War and contemporary events.

-POL THE VIETNAM EXPERIENCE/THREE CREDITS

-575. A study of the historical background of the Vietnam War with assessment of the American experience in Vietnam.
+- POL THE VIETNAM EXPERIENCE/THREE CREDITS - 575.
+A study of the historical background of the Vietnam War with assessment of the American experience in Vietnam.
 Emphasis is on Vietnam as a case study in the American foreign policy/national security process.
 Attention is given to the "lessons of Vietnam" and to continuing contemporary events in Southeast Asia.